j-ostmeyer/thirring-rhmc/tests/README.md

 - We can see from the above that `test_congrad.F90` validates `X` as well as the value of `itercg`.
 - So long as this test passes it is likely that any changes we have made to `congrad` in `measure_module.F90` have not broken the subroutine.

 It is important to note that a single unit test is rarely enough to be certain we haven't broken anything.
 Therefore, it is best to write and run as many unit tests as possible to keep increasing your confidence.
-Additionally, [regression tests](./e2e_tests/README.md) can give us further confidence by testing the interaction between subroutines.
+Additionally, [regression tests](./e2e_tests/README.md) can give us further confidence by testing the entire simulation against previously recorded results.

 ## Running the Unit Tests